 Michigan in the fall is a dream destination for fall colors and the autumn harvest.
-Come late September, the trees start turning a dazzling red, yellow, and orange, and it’s the perfect time to get out and explore the mitten state.
+Come late September, the trees start turning dazzling red, yellow, and orange.
+It’s the perfect time to get out and explore the Mitten State.

-The state has plenty of pumpkin patches, apple orchards, and cider mills to soak in the fall spirit too.
-Clear your October schedule because during this month, you’re going to want to venture out and see as many Michigan fall colors as possible.
+The state has plenty of pumpkin patches, apple orchards, and cider mills to soak up the fall spirit.
+Clear your October schedule because, this month, these are the Michigan destinations you’ll want to visit to see as many Michigan fall colors as possible.
 The best part is you won’t need to travel far; you can find wonderful colors across the state.

-What is the best time to see fall colors in Michigan?
+When is the best time For fall colors in Michigan?

 How long do fall colors last in Michigan?